Death of Whitney Houston: Record sales

 On February 29, 2012, Houston became the first female artist and first posthumous artist in history ever to place three or more albums in the top 10 of the US Billboard 200 simultaneously, with Whitney: The Greatest Hits at number two, The Bodyguard at number six and Whitney Houston at number nine.
 On March 7, 2012, Houston claimed two more additional feats on the US Billboard charts: she became the first female act to place nine albums within the top 100 (with Whitney: The Greatest Hits at number two, The Bodyguard at number five, Whitney Houston at number 10, I Look to You at number 13, Triple Feature at number 21, My Love Is Your Love at number 31, I'm Your Baby Tonight at number 32, Just Whitney at number 50 and The Preacher's Wife at number 80); in addition, other Houston albums were also on the US Billboard Top 200 Album Chart at this time.
 Houston also became the second female act, after Adele, to place two albums in the top five of the US Billboard Top 200, with Whitney: The Greatest Hits at number 2 and The Bodyguard at number 5.
 In addition, Houston set a Guinness World Record by being the first female artist to place the most albums inside the Billboard 200 simultaneously by a female artist with ten.
-In October 2023, Houston made the list of the top 10 highest-earning posthumous celebrities on Forbes earning $30 million, later winning Houston a posthumous Guinness World Records entry as the highest-earning posthumous female celebrity, her record 30th.
+In October 2023, Houston made the list of the top 10 highest-earning posthumous celebrities on Forbes earning $30 million, later winning Houston a posthumous Guinness World Records entry as the highest-earning posthumous female celebrity, her record 33rd.

+In the United Kingdom, her 2000 compilation, Whitney: The Greatest Hits, re-entered the UK Albums Chart at number 7 for the week ending February 25, 2012, while another compilation, The Essential, entered the chart for the first time at number 40 in the same week.
+The Essential shot up the charts, peaking at number 7 on the albums chart for the week ending March 10, 2012.
+For the week ending February 25, thirteen of Houston's singles re-entered the top 100 of the UK Singles Chart, with twelve peaking inside the top 75.
+With this achievement, Houston broke a chart record for a female artist, first set by Amy Winehouse, who charted 11 singles inside the top 75, earning a posthumous Guinness World Record.

+In Australia, three of her compilation albums — The Ultimate Collection, Whitney: The Greatest Hits and The Essential — reached the top 20 of the ARIA Albums Chart, with The Greatest Hits and The Ultimate Collection re-peaking at numbers three and seven respectively.
+During that same week, her hits "I Will Always Love You", "I Wanna Dance with Somebody (Who Loves Me)" and "I Have Nothing" re-entered the ARIA Singles Chart at numbers 8, 25 and 47.